 JEM Records has previously paid tribute to the work of iconic artists like John Lennon and Brian Wilson with their wonderful JEM Records Celebrates series.
-This time out, JEM sets its sights on Townshend with JEM Records Celebrates Pete Townshend, which will be released on August 5th.
+This time out, JEM sets its sights on Townshend with JEM Records Celebrates Pete Townshend.
 Like the Lennon and Wilson albums, it’s an exceptional collection of covers recorded by the label’s outstanding roster of artists.

 The disc kicks off with Lisa Mychols & Super 8’s fabulous rendition of “Baba O’ Riley,” which has a more ethereal vibe than The Who’s hard-edged original but packs no less of an emotional punch.
 Mychols & Super 8 also offer up their inspired re-imagining of “I Can’t Explain” taking the song in a very different, but extremely groovy direction.
 The Grip Weeds, those incomparable purveyors of psychedelic rock and pop, provide an exhilarating rendition of “I’m Free,” and also offer their fantastic interpretation of the epic title track from A Quick One, infusing that mini rock opera with their unique vibe.
 The Weeklings join the party and apply their British Invasion-infused superpowers to a rocking run-through of “I Can See For Miles” while Nick Piunti gives “The Seeker” a bit of a 1980s rock edge.
 Johnathan Pushkar lights up “The Kids Are Alright” with new wave energy, and The Midnight Callers turn in a glorious interpretation of “Let My Love Open The Door,” a track originally featured on Townshend’s solo record, Empty Glass.